 Smoking, alcohol and obesity are major contributors to preventable ill health (e.g. cancer, respiratory disease and cardiovascular disease).
 They are also major causes of inequalities in health.
 We work closely with our colleagues within the Trust and with communities outside the hospital to improve lifestyles and make healthy choices the easy choices.

 Joint director of public health, Dr Tamara Djuretic works across Royal Free London and London Borough of Barnet.
 The Royal Free London deputy director of public health is Dr Judith Stanton.
 We are an accredited training team and host public health registrars, population health fellows and GP fellows.
-The public health team sits in the corporate arm of the group and reports to Dr Chris Streather, group chief medical officer and deputy CEO.
+The public health team sits in the corporate arm of the group and reports to Dr Gillian Smith, group Chief Medical Officer.

 The team works across the Trust and with a wide range of internal and external partners, to improve population health outcomes and reduce health inequalities.
 We work with integrated care partnerships to embed prevention across pathways, develop plans to ensure RFL is an effective anchor institution and promotes equity in access and outcome.